Deploying your first .NET app to velixir

 What I was tired of paying for

-The portal earns the bill in volume rather than usefulness.
-Wiring up a custom domain crosses four separate blades.
-Logs are split across four different surfaces showing overlapping subsets of what you actually want.
-Setting up basic monitoring on App Service shouldn't feel like an integration project.
+The rest of the experience earns its bill in sprawl.
+Wiring up a custom domain crosses four separate screens.
+Logs are split across as many surfaces, each showing an overlapping subset of what you actually want.
+Basic monitoring feels like an integration project.
+Half the time I couldn't even tell what I'd be charged, or why nothing in the dashboard was in euros.

 The five-minute story